apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israeli military takes foreign journalists into Rafah to make a case for success in its war with Hamas**
+**Travis Kelce seen crying as fans joke Taylor Swift gave him a 'personal concert' with special mashup in Amsterdam**

-You can read more about it [here](https://www.cbsnews.com/news/israel-hamas-war-inside-rafah-heavy-damage-idf-show-terror-tunnel-network/).
+You can read more about it [here](https://pagesix.com/2024/07/07/entertainment/travis-kelce-seen-crying-at-taylor-swift-concert-in-amsterdam/).

 ## Requirements
 - Python 3.8